Inclined Bed Therapy and Sleep Apnea: Does Sleeping on an Incline Help?

 Types of Foldable Bed Frames

-1. Fold-Down Bed
+1. Fold-Down Bed (Murphy Bed)

 2. Folding Sofa Bed

-• Available in different sizes and styles
+• Available in twin, full, queen, and sleeper sizes

 3. Rollaway Bed

-• Features wheels for easy movement
+• Equipped with wheels for effortless movement and storage

-• Often comes with a foldable mattress
+• Folds compactly with a thin mattress

 4. Trundle Bed